 In 1801, Congress decided to compensate those Canadian soldiers with territory.
 This resulted in the Refugee Tract, which outlined claimants and boundaries in Franklin, Fairfield, Licking and Perry counties.
 The tract covered over 58,000 acres, and 67 people made it their home.
 Refugee Road in southeast Columbus was born out of the tract and first emerged in the Columbus City directory in 1904.

-This was such a popular question, we got asked three separate times!
 Yes, Sawmill Road is named after a sawmill in the area just south of I-270 in Dublin.

 Nobody's quite clear about where the exact location was, though, because its origin has not been heavily researched.